 mv Downloads/apache-maven* /opt/apache-maven

-To load the new set up run:
+To load the new setup, let’s run:

-4.2.
+4.3.
 HighSierra Compatibility